 As with other endeavors, I tried to go “all in” on my first cold showers and quickly got my butt kicked.

 My neighbors probably wondered what was going on next door as I cursed, convulsed, and pounded the wall.

 Instead of starting with complete cold, I suggest the same approach Wim Hof recommends: work your way up incrementally.

 Even turning the knob to COLD for five seconds and then quickly back to WARM is still better than never turning it at all.

 You can cycle between warm and cold; constricting and expanding the blood vessels has some benefits.
 Work your way up until the COLD is on for longer and longer.

 Eventually, you’ll want to end with the shower being cold so your body grows conditioned to warming itself back up.

-I always finish with cold water over the face.
-As noted, this has cut my coffee consumption (improving my sleep), and I can feel my facial skin tightening and toning—a good thing to feel at age 45.
+I finish with cold water over the face.
+As noted, this has cut my coffee consumption (improving my sleep), and I can feel my facial skin tightening and toning—a good thing to feel in your 40s.